maithili-k/lsg-pbs/source/pbs-jobs.rst

 Submit a job to the cluster
 .................

-9. Let's compile a program and run it on the cluster
+9. Let's first compile the program
  .. code-block:: console

     cc fractals.c -o fractals